-Although we are a Federation that strongly promotes a Christian ethos, we are inclusive schools that welcome children from all backgrounds and abilities.
+Although we are a school that strongly promotes a Christian ethos, we are an inclusive school that welcome's children from all backgrounds and abilities.
 All applications will be treated on merit and in a sensitive manner.

 How parents can apply for the child to be admitted to our school